Vanille-N/website/data/typ2html/_src/index.typ

 // TODO: let box dictate the style of the inner text
 // TODO: allow the :hover to be included in the box style
 // {hover-demo:
-#let gray-box = struct.box(inline: false, class: "highlightable",
+#let gray-box = box(inline: false, class: "highlightable",
   fill: "var(--dk-gray2)", inset: 5mm,
 )
 #css.elems((